R1ck77/zucchetti-calisthenics/README.md

 .
 Infinite Sequences
 .
 One argument functions

 I'm making an exception for tests, though, which will be exempt.
+Also the `partial` function ought to be excluded from the "single argument functions" (I admit I didn't got that rule that well anyway).

 ## Installation

-N/A
+Either run with lein run, or create a jar/überjar and use that.

 ## Usage

-Yet to be decided.
-It will slurp a string with a time, for now, and spit information about the work interval, but the details are fuzzy.

-    $ java -jar zucchetti-utils-0.1.0-standalone.jar [args]

-## Options

-FIXME: listing of options this app accepts.

-## Examples

-...
+    echo "12.30 13.35" | lein run

+should print something like:

+    Overtime: -7.00 Total: 1.05

+(where 5 minutes have been correctly ignored).

 ### Bugs

-...

-### Any Other Sections
-### That You Think
-### Might be Useful
+Errors are very generic, so it's unclear why some inputs are rejected (there are some rules, like even number of input hours, values must be increasing, ecc…).

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Riccardo Di Meo

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+This software can be freely used and modified without further permission from the author.
+Attribution is appreciated but not required.

+Although crafted with the best intentions in mind, this software is unfit for any use or purpose (including a possible employment as learning prop).

+NEITHER RECIPIENT NOR ANY CONTRIBUTORS SHALL HAVE ANY LIABILITY FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING WITHOUT LIMITATION LOST PROFITS), HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OR DISTRIBUTION OF THE PROGRAM OR THE EXERCISE OF ANY RIGHTS GRANTED HEREUNDER, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.